jira-node/node-jira-client/README.md

   *  Add a worklog
   *  Add new estimate for worklog
   *  Add a comment
+  *  Remote links (aka Web Links)
+    * Create a remote link on an issue
+    * Get all remote links of an issue
 *  Transitions
   *  List
 *  Users